 Life beyond university can be full of opportunity, but it may feel more challenging in the current climate.
 Perhaps you have had to change your plans and now feel less certain about the future.
 Perhaps you have been applying to jobs but so far with no success.
 Or maybe you are still looking for that moment of career inspiration.
 Whatever stage you are at, we want to support and help you.
-It is important to remember that whilst the current labour market is challenging and uncertain across much of the globe, there are still employment and postgraduate study opportunities open to you.

 What Next?
 Online Course for current and recent graduates

 We have worked with colleagues from across Scotland to create an online course for recent graduates who are currently looking for, or are in, their first professional jobs.
 Perhaps you have had to change your plans and now feel less certain about the future.
 Or maybe you are still looking for that moment of career inspiration.
 Covering a broad range of topics, but with a clear focus on short tasks and positive action, we have developed this course for you to aim to answer that important question: ‘What Next?’